NoComplyDev/CRTAP/README.md

 - Twitch chats are not archived (and will never be) because I’m not insane.

+- Tale Gate sourced from Beacon due to Livestream counter being present on YouTube livestream replay.
+If uploaded to YouTube as a VOD in future, source will be changed to YouTube.

 - I have quite literally zero interest in getting into arguments regarding what should or should not be included, arguments regarding lore, or anything else that might be adjacent to these topics.
 If however I have missed something obvious, or if you want to discuss something else about the project, don't hesitate to let me know or open a bug.
 <br/>